adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 x += - learning_rate * dx / (np.sqrt(cache) + eps)
 ```

-Here, `decay_rate` is a hyperparameter and typical values are [0.9, 0.99, 0.999].
-Notice that the `x+=` update is identical to Adagrad, but the `cache` variable is a "leaky".
+Here, $decay\_rate$ is a hyperparameter and typical values are [0.9, 0.99, 0.999].
+Notice that the $x+=$ update is identical to Adagrad, but the $cache$ variable is a "leaky".
 Hence, RMSProp still modulates the learning rate of each weight based on the magnitudes of its gradients, which has a beneficial equalizing effect, but unlike Adagrad the updates do not get monotonically smaller.

 **Adam** is a recently proposed method that some say works well in practice and compares favorably to RMSProp.
 The full Adam update also includes a bias correction mechanism, but the information above should give you a reasonable idea of the method.
 For more details see the [paper](http://arxiv.org/abs/1412.6980), or the [slides](http://cs231n.github.io/neural-networks-3/#ada).